CryptoKnights-Game/CryptoKnights/roadmap.md

 * [ ] **Harmony**
 * [ ] **SmartBCH**  on Bitcoin Cash

-(The deployment order may change.)
+(The deployment order may be subject change.)

 ### Expansions